Fibrodysplasia Ossificans Progressiva

 English

-Frederick Kaplan is an Orthopedics provider in Philadelphia, Pennsylvania.
+Frederick Kaplan is an Orthopedics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Kaplan is rated as an Elite provider by MediFind in the treatment of Fibrodysplasia Ossificans Progressiva.
-His top areas of expertise are Fibrodysplasia Ossificans Progressiva, Progressive Osseous Heteroplasia, Compartment Syndrome, Brachydactyly Mononen Type, and Fasciotomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Fibrodysplasia Ossificans Progressiva, Progressive Osseous Heteroplasia, Compartment Syndrome, Brachydactyly Mononen Type, and Fasciotomy.

 Learn about our expert tiers